You are here: Home / Journal / Why is GarNet using Linux?

 OK, setting up Linux can be a pain – although I must say Linux & Apache was a doddle for us for reasons detailed in elsewhere in this FAQ.

-The tricky bit on our first linux install was installing the email server – frankly QMail still seems a black art to me.
-Since then we suffered a couple of hard drive failures and used these as an oportunity to try different means f installing.
+The tricky bit on our first GNU Linux remote server install was installing the email server – frankly QMail still seems a black art to me.
+Since then we suffered a couple of hard drive failures and used these as an oportunity to try different means of installing.

 Today we use Debian version 5.
 I will be publishing a guide to this later.
 But in a nutshell, everything we need is available by doing a simple “apt-get install ” from the command line.